-- What tasks consume the most time of your technicians.
-Based on the insight, you can either create training programs for skill development or allocate resources for the task in a manner that would not affect the metric negatively.
+- What tasks consume the most time of your technicians?
+Based on the insight, you may either create training programs for skill development or allocate resources for the task in a manner that would not affect the metric negatively.

 - Which field service engineer is taking more time to complete the task.
 This could be for reasons like lack of job details, inventory and spare problems, efficiency issues or lack of skill set.

 High average time to resolution indicates that field technicians are not skilled or properly trained or they are poorly allocated, or as in some cases, there are certain tasks that are complex and consume more time than others and need better planning.